oppsec/OAO/README.md

 <br>

 ### ⚔️ Attack Scenario & Suggestions
-First of all, we suggest you to use this tool in combination with BloodHound to easily find exploitable paths.
-You can find a real attack scenario on our [article](https://twitter.com) that we used an another version to just add a specific user to a group with high privileges and use DSync attack to extract the Domain Admin NTLM hash.
+First of all, we suggest you use this tool in combination with BloodHound to easily find exploitable paths.
+You can find a real attack scenario in our article we used another version to just add a specific user to a group with high privileges and use DSync attack to extract the Domain Admin NTLM hash.

 <div align="left">
     <img src="https://i.imgur.com/1xfCaMC.png">